-A rate "lock" or "commitment" is a lender's promise to freeze a certain interest rate and a certain number of points for you for a specified period while your application is processed.
-This protects you from getting through your entire application process and learning at the end that your interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a specific number of points for you for a specified period of time while your application is processed.
+This ensures that your interest rate can't rise while you are working through the application process.

-Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer spans generally costing more.
-A lending institution may agree to freeze an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer period typically costing more.
+The lender may agree to freeze an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

-There are other ways to get a better rate, in addition to agreeing to a shorter rate lock period.
-A larger down payment will give you a lower interest rate, since you will have more equity from the beginning.
-You may choose to pay points to reduce your rate over the loan term, meaning you pay more initially.
-For a lot of people, this is a good option..
+There are other ways to get a reduced rate, in addition to going with a shorter rate lock period.
+A bigger down payment will result in a reduced interest rate, since you will be starting out with a good deal of equity.
+You can pay points to reduce your interest rate for the loan term, meaning you pay more up front.
+For many people, this is a good option..

 Do you have a question regarding a mortgage program?